Mary Ellen Bagnall-Oakeley: Clifton Antiquarian Club

 Mary Ellen Bagnall-Oakeley was a member of or associated with a number of societies in England and Wales.
 She took an interest in antiquarianism and numismatics, and penned numerous articles and pamphlets on antiquarian topics for societies.
 These included the 1902 '"Monnow Bridge Tower: Description of the Tower and Its History, with Copy of Old Documents in Connection Therewith" (Volume 1 of Monmouthshire pamphlets).

-On 8 January 1891, her husband Reverend William Oakeley was elected to membership of the Clifton Antiquarian Club that was based in Bristol.
-As a woman, Mary Ellen was excluded from membership in that society.
-However, she was still able to submit learned papers to the society.
-In addition, the historian was able to participate in the day excursions that the club sponsored.
+On 8 January 1891, Reverend William Oakeley was elected to membership of the Clifton Antiquarian Club, based in Bristol.
+As a woman, Mary Ellen was excluded from membership in that society, but was still able to submit learned papers to the society and participate in the day excursions that the club sponsored.
 On 20 July 1889, the club undertook an excursion to Tintern Abbey and Monmouth.
-Bagnall-Oakeley and her husband served as guides for the Monmouth portion of the excursion.
-The group visited St. Thomas Church, the gatehouse on the Monnow Bridge (pictured), the ruins of Monmouth Castle, the Church of St. Mary, and "Geoffrey's" Window.
+The Bagnall-Oakeleys served as guides for the Monmouth portion of the excursion, visiting St. Thomas Church, the gatehouse on the Monnow Bridge, the ruins of Monmouth Castle, the Church of St. Mary, and "Geoffrey's" Window.

-All of the papers submitted to the Clifton Antiquarian Club are maintained in the seven leather-bound volumes of the Proceedings and cover the years 1884 to 1912.
-The five papers that Mary Ellen submitted to the Proceedings of the Clifton Antiquarian Club cover the period from 1887–1888 (in Volume 1 of the Proceedings) to 1895 (in Volume 3 of the Proceedings).
-In chronological order, they include:
+Mary Ellen Bagnall-Oakeley's submissions to the Clifton Antiquarian Club include: